imgopt/imageOptAndroid/README.md

 }
 ```

 ## Usage
-Code below demonstrats how to load an image from imageUrl into imageView.
+Code below demonstrats how to load a image from imageUrl into imageView, in this case the request is to fit the image inside imageView.
 ```
 /* Import imageOptClient */
 import com.imageopt.imageoptclient.imageOptClient;